assist-project/dtls-fuzzer/README.md

-**dtls-fuzzer** is a Java tool which performs protocol state fuzzing of DTLS servers.
+**dtls-fuzzer** is a Java tool which performs protocol state fuzzing of DTLS servers and clients (in a recent extension).
 More concretely, it supports the following functionality:
-1. given an alphabet, it can automatically generate a model of a local DTLS server implementation;
+1. given an alphabet, it can automatically generate a model of a local DTLS server/clients implementation;
 2. given a test (sequence of inputs) and an alphabet, it can execute the test on a DTLS server implementation;
 3. it can run a batch learning task, involving multiple learning runs.